Open E tuning

 These are some of the chords you could play in first-position when using the E open tuning.
 When playing in the key of E major, there are few good alternatives for the V chord, mainly because of the position of the D# notes.

 There are many alternatives for some of the E chords.
-For example, E6 could also be played as 000024.
+For example, E6 can also be played as 000024.

 Chord progressions